 A local friend gave me my spurtle — a 15th century Scottish kitchen tool.
 After all her years with one, she knew the basic shape and length that worked best.
 So she asked a local woodcarver to make her a bunch.
 She designed them and he made them in a lovely red wood.
 I was touched to receive one and I think it is fabulous.
 This post also includes a super short free video, showing you just three ways I use my spurtle on a daily basis.

 Usual routine when souring flour: mix dough, let sour for 8 hours, finish dough, cook.
 Now, that’s not hard.
 But what if I said you could skip the whole sour-for-at-least-8-hours-thing, yet put the same quality of nourishing food on the table?
-In other words, without the wait?
-You can and I just did (say it).
-Yes, it can be done!
-Easily.
-Deliciously.
-Nourishingly.
+In other words, no-wait sourdough recipes?
+Yes, it can be done! [by Wardee Harmon]

 Thanks to recently reading “Surviving Off Off-Grid”, I am often asking myself, “How would I complete [this electrified task] if I didn’t have electricity?”
 One task on my mind is how to bake sourdough bread in big batches without my Bosch mixer — I usually bake 6 loaves at a time.
 A Danish dough whisk helps me with this task.